mkhan45/swat/report/main.typ

 a stack and the most recently freed cells are the next allocated ones.
 Implementing it through the compiler would save some freelist manipulation but the performance gain might be quite small.

-=== Future Work: Lazily allocating function returns

-Currently, cuts within a function are not allocated if they are Read within the function.
-It might make sense to let all functions return without allocating first, so the caller can decide not to allocate if the return is Read.

 #lorem(40)

 = Evaluation